The SMS Marketer’s Guide to Conversational Commerce 2.0

 The average open rate for SMS marketing is between 98%–99%.

-But SMS open rates are widely discounted as a vanity metric for a few reasons:
+But SMS open rates are widely discounted as a vanity metric for a couple of reasons:

-Open rates for text messages are hard to track, and
+Open rates for text messages are hard to track.

-Text messages are almost always opened by the end user — which gives us a 99% open rate.
+Text messages are almost always opened by the end user—which is why they have a 99% open rate.
 That’s a compelling number, but not where your key focus should lie.

 If you’re comparing the open rate of email marketing versus SMS marketing, SMS will come out on top (by far), but it is better to focus on a more conversion-driven metric like CTR or earnings per message (EPM).